selsamman/BINDster.js/README.md

+## Please note that this repository is no longer maintained and supersede by amorphic-bindster

 BINDster is an alternative to using HTML templates to create dynamic web applications.
 BINDster creates a real-time bi-directional link between the DOM and your Javascript object.
 By using iteration and conditional constructs all of the flexibility of templating is preserved.
 Because the linkage is bi-directional there is no need for events to capture changes to form elements.

 The best way to think of BINDster is in the context of a model, view, controller.
 BINDster is the glue that "binds" the model to the view.